 Is Sex Between Women More Pleasurable?
 Let’s Talk About It

 For years, pleasure has been told through a very narrow lens: one that’s heteronormative, centered on the penis, penetration, and the male orgasm.
+But what about sex within the LGBTQ+ community?

 A study published in the Archives of Sexual Behavior found that 86% of lesbian women reach orgasm during sexual encounters, compared to only 65% of women in heterosexual relationships.